skalenetwork/skale-consensus/blockdecrypt/README.md

 Note 4: in addition to encrypting the argument, in many cases it is also necessary to hide which smart contract and which function is called.

-This can be easily done by creating a single router contract that routes calls to different contract or function depending on the encrypted argument.
+This can be easily done by creating a single router contract that routes the call to different contracts or functions depending on the encrypted argument.

-The very fact of the transaction can be disguised too by periodically calling an empty function through the router.

 Note 5: the attacker may try to obtain some information from the length of the encrypted argument, as well as from the gas limit.
-This can be addressed by always padding the argument to a fix length, as well as by always using standard gas limit.
+This can be addressed by always padding the argument to fixed length, as well as by using standard gas limit.

 ## 3. Client argument encryption  procedure

-The client (e.g. browser or mobile device), encrypts the argument ```plaintext``` before submitting the transaction as follows:
+The client (e.g. browser or mobile device) encrypts the byte array argument ```plaintext``` before submitting the transaction as follows:

 1. The client generates a random 128-bit AES key ```aesKey``` as a byte array.